-Student Name: Bill Carswell
+Student Name: Bill Carswell Homework Assignment: #26 PMGT501 Date: 9/26/12 ePortfolio Matrix Correlation: e.g. B12, C12

-Homework Assignment: WBS 1.2

-PMGT501

-Date: 9/26/12

-ePortfolio Matrix Correlation: C - 12 (Executing - Procurements)

-Discuss the features of a good statement of work
+Discuss the statement of work created as an output of "Plan Procurements."

 Project procurements actions can be for products, services or information and can be made from a variety of sources, including contractors, subcontractors, vendors, service providers and suppliers.
 A procurement statement of work must be developed for each procurement that is not for a Commercial-Off-the-Shelf (COTS) item.
 Instructions should be given to the supplier specifying exactly what is being procured and when it must be delivered.
 There must be sufficient detail in the SOW to clearly identify all deliverables and to generate an accurate price.